Authors | Concept2

 Martin Stridde

 Martin started rowing in 1987.
 After a year as a foreign exchange student in Casper, Wyoming, he started rowing competitively in Hamburg, Germany in 1990 and has loved the sport ever since.
 Talk about love: when he was coaching at his rowing club in Hamburg, he met his future wife Tina, who—what else?—was one of his rowers.
-Martin has been with Concept2 since 1998 when he started working for the German dealership.
-Since 2008, he has been in charge of sales to the Asia Pacific region and South America.
+Martin has been with Concept2 since 1998.

 Posts by this author ›